janatalab/pyensemble/README.md

 </Directory>
 ```

+<a name="launch"/></a>
-## Launching the webserver
+## Launching PyEnsemble
 These steps need to be executed both during initial launch of the webserver as well as whenever the PyEnsemble code has been updated or experiment-specific code is deployed.

+<a name="collectstatic"/></a>
 ### Collect static files
 Now make sure to collect all of the static files.
-These include thirdparty files, stimulus files such as audio files or images, JavaScript, and CSS files.
+Static files include thirdparty files, stimulus files such as audio files or images, JavaScript, and CSS files.
 This step only needs to be run if any of these types of files have changed.

 ```
 > python manage.py collectstatic --settings=pyensemble.settings.prepprod_settings